OMAS-IIIF/oldaplib/docs/reviewed_archive_adoption.md

 See the matching API guide and FasnachtsPage `docs/as-04/` for isolated integration, concurrency, rollback and maximum-envelope verification.
 UI integration is AS-06;
 this source implementation does not activate any project policy.

+## Structure-only import (September 2026)

+`ArchiveStructurePlan.applyMappings` is optional and defaults to true when omitted.
+With false, mapping entries are used only to validate source correspondence and calculate creation grants.
+Preflight reports no set/clear/skip actions; apply creates units and records the folder/unit IDs as `sourceCorrespondence` inside the private GraphDB operation receipt, without writing any folder defaults.
+Source folder VIEW is sufficient for provenance; existing parent UPDATE and unit creation checks remain.
+The explicit flag participates in normalization/digests, so changing mode requires fresh review and cannot replay an older operation.
+Existing clients, including SALSAH-2's combined flow, retain their original behavior.
+No ontology or CaptureApp contract changes.
+Retrieval of provenance for the future separate default editor is not part of this step.
+A new operation ID remains a new import, not an automatic cross-operation duplicate check.

+## Separate default editing

+`ArchiveAdoption.default_proposal` / POST `/archive/{project}/structure/defaults/proposal`
+returns current readable folder defaults and unambiguous visible structure-only receipt hints using the existing ProposalResponse schema (no new units).
+It never writes defaults.
+Multiple recorded targets are not resolved by recency or visibility.
+A receipt scan exceeding 1,000 suppresses hints; more than 500 eligible hints are truncated with a warning.
+Both source and target visibility are freshly checked.

+The frontend explicitly saves one set/clear mapping through existing preflight/apply with an empty newUnits array and normal exact retry semantics.
+Resource permissions, source revisions and archive policy remain authoritative.
+This route is no-store, authenticated and structure-role gated.
+No ontology/Capture contract changes.